 College Placement Testing (CPT) must be completed within two years of application deadline demonstrating the following placement:

 Math Proficiency/Placement: ≥ 82 in Algebra or completion of MTH 095 (Intermediate Algebra) or MTH 099 (Introductory and Intermediate Algebra) comparable with a C- or better from an accredited college or university.

-Science Proficiency: the HCC Biology Department requires the successful completion (C or better) of BIO 100, or 103 prior to taking Anatomy and Physiology.
+Science Proficiency: the HCC Biology Department requires the successful completion (C or better) of BIO 100, 103 or BIO 107 prior to taking Anatomy and Physiology.
 This pre-requisite may be waived by passing the Biology Challenge Exam.
 Testing may be scheduled by calling the Assessment Center.

 Completion of Anatomy and Physiology I and Anatomy and Physiology II prior to the application deadline is strongly encouraged.
 Nursing students must achieve a C+ or better in all nursing and laboratory sciences courses (A&P I and II and Microbiology) to remain in and graduate from the program.
-Applicants currently working in a healthcare field can petition to lengthen the time that their laboratory science coursework is transferable from 7 to 14 years by completing the Laboratory Science Petition Form in the A.S.
-Nursing Program Application.
-This application can be found either on-line at the HCC website under "Admissions".
+Applicants currently working in a healthcare field can petition to lengthen the time that their laboratory science coursework is transferable to the Nursing Program by completing the Laboratory Science Petition Form in the Nursing Program Application.

-Please see the A.S.
-Nursing Program Application for other important information concerning required documentation andrequirements for admission.
-Applicants in the Nursing Program are reminded that transportation is the responsibility of thestudent.
-Since clinical experiences are scheduled at various times, students must plan for and meet the irregular time requirementsthat result and plan for their own transportation to their assigned clinical site.
+Please see the Nursing Program Application for other important information concerning required documentation and requirements for admission.
+Applicants for the Nursing Program are reminded that transportation is the responsibility of the student.
+Since clinical experiences may be scheduled at various times, students are expected to plan for and meet at the designated times scheduled.
+Students are required to provide their own transportation to their assigned clinical site.

 Please visit our Division page to learn more.